davidgilbertson/react-recollect/README.md

 store = 'tasks'; // NOPE!
 (Can't reassign a constant)
 ```

-You can write to and read from this store object _anytime_, _anywhere_.
+You can write to this store object _anytime_, _anywhere_.
 Your React components will _always_ reflect the data in this store, provided they're wrapped in...

 ### The `collect` function

-Wrap a React component in `collect` to have Recollect update the component when the store changes.
+Wrap a React component in `collect` to have Recollect take care of it.

 ```jsx
 import React from 'react';